privacyidea/privacyidea/CONTRIBUTING.md

 If you are sending a pull request, please note the following:

-* often it is a good idea to **create an issue**, that describes you problem or idea, which you want to solve with your pull request.
+* often it is a good idea to **create an issue**, that describes your problem or idea, which you want to solve with your pull request.
 * in your pull request refer to the issue.
 * describe your changes in the commit message.